Guardar duelo por el fallecimiento de un pariente

 A Shattering Experience

-The death of a parent is the most common form of duelo in the United States.
-Almost 12 million Americans bury a parent every year, but our society tends to believe that because it is expected that our parents will die, bereaved adult children need to "get over it quickly and move on."
+The death of a parent is the most common form of bereavement in the US.
+Almost 12 million Americans bury a parent every year, but society tends to believe that because it is expected that our parents will die, bereaved adult children need to "get over mourning a parent quickly and move on."

-If the relationship with the parent was close, many bereaved adult children feel they have lost a friend and advisor.
-They lament that there is no longer anyone who can truly relate to their childhood memories, nor anyone with whom they can openly share their or their children's awards, achievements, or everyday lives.
+If the relationship with a parent was close, many bereaved adult children feel they have lost a friend and advisor.
+As they mourn a parent, they lament the absence of anyone who can relate to their childhood memories or share in their children's awards, achievements or everyday lives.

 The Next Steps